 - Petplanet - Open for business but experiencing delays

 - Monster Pet Suppliers - Experiencing very high demand

 If you have to visit a store, you should expect measures in place limiting contact to protect staff and customers.
 If you are self-isolating, and you have placed an order online or by phone, ask if your order can be delivered and left in a designated place of your choice that will help minimise contact.

 Look for regular updates from your usual pet food supplier so you're aware of any changes to stock levels and delivery plans.

-The BVA has advised veterinary practices in the UK to postpone all routine, elective and preventative treatments – this includes booster vaccinations, general health checks, nail clips, neutering operations and dental treatment.
+In the first three weeks of restrictions, the BVA advised veterinary practices in the UK to postpone all routine, elective and preventative treatments, such as general health checks, jabs, nail clips, neutering operations and dental treatment.

 Pet owners should plan to have extra monthly preventative medication for conditions like flea, tick and heartworm along with prescriptive medication.
 But don't bulk buy more than you need.

 Keeping regular communication with your vet is important and you should call them to discuss treatment plans if you have any concerns.
 Check whether arrangements can be made for any repeat prescriptions to be posted to you or collected from outside the vet practice.